-The new plant will manufacture products based on GE’s fibre-based purification platform FibroSelect.
+The plant will manufacture products based on GE’s fibre-based purification platform, FibroSelect.
 It is expected to increase the company’s manufacturing efficiency of products such as biopharmaceuticals, gene therapies and viral vectors.

-A total of 20 people will be employed at GE Healthcare’s new biotechnology manufacturing centre when operational.
+Once operational, a total of 20 people will be employed at GE Healthcare’s biotechnology manufacturing centre.

-The facility is located in the Stevenage Bioscience Catalyst (SBC) Open Innovation Campus located 30 miles (48km) away from London.
+The facility is located in the Stevenage Bioscience Catalyst (SBC) Open Innovation Campus, 30 miles (48km) away from London.

-SBC is the UK’s first open innovation campus established by a joint venture (JV) of the Department for Business Innovation and Skills, GlaxoSmithKline, Wellcome and Innovate UK.
+SBC is the UK’s first open innovation campus established by a joint venture (JV) of the UK Government’s Department for Business, Innovation and Skills (defunct as of July 2016) alongside pharmaceutical company GlaxoSmithKline, health research charity Wellcome and non-departmental public body Innovate UK.

 The innovation campus makes equipment and facilities accessible to small or medium-sized companies.

-The new biotechnology manufacturing centre will feature 3,000ft² (280m²) of cleanroom space containing bioprocessing equipment.
+The biotechnology manufacturing centre will feature 3,000ft² (280m²) of cleanroom space containing bioprocessing equipment.